Kumo-Innocent/Simple-Prompts-Interface/README.md

 This project allow you to run GPT prompts with parameters.\
 Feel free to fork this repository, many functionalities can be added.

+## Perplexity
+This project allow [Perplexity AI](https://www.perplexity.ai/) integration.\
+By default, using `sonar` model and [default values for a chat completion request](https://docs.perplexity.ai/api-reference/chat-completions).

 ## Homepage

 Remember to edit the `package.json` file to [change the `homepage` entry !](https://create-react-app.dev/docs/deployment/#building-for-relative-paths)